thedillonb/thedillonb.github.io/_posts/2015-03-28-common-problems-with-static-lists.md

 }
 ```

 In this case, because my object itself is not immutable I am able to change it's contents.
 I am not replacing it in the collection but rather changing it internally.
+This  leads to some of the same problems as before.
 To prevent this, the object `Item` should also be immutable, thus creating *deep-immutability*.
 While this is sometimes tough to do it should never be overlooked.